Community Composting

 You can spread the compost on the earth and lightly mix it in before you start growing vegetables or where you want to plant new flowers.
 Plants already in your garden will also appreciate having some compost in the spring, particularly if the soil isn’t very good.
 For members without gardens, plants in your yard or indoors love a top-up of fresh compost every now and then.

-If you notice any damage to the community compost bins, get in touch with us at info@compostworks.co.uk or send a message with your location to 0781 6500 503.
-We will fix it promptly.
+If you notice any damage to the community compost bins, get in touch with us and let us know the location of the damaged site.

 Compost Works will give members plenty of advice and information on composting.
 Being part of a community compost scheme is a great way of connecting with and getting to know your neighbours and members of your community, whilst doing something beneficial for our environment.
 You might even come up with communal growing activities with the compost you have produced!